Gommateshwara statue, Karkala

 Gommateshwara statue, Karkala (ಗೊಮ್ಮಟೇಶ್ವರ ಪ್ರತಿಮೆ ಕಾರ್ಕಳ) is located at Karkala in the Indian state of Karnataka.
 It is the second tallest statue of Bahubali in the world with the largest statue located at Shravanabelagola.

+The statue was commissioned by the local ruler Veera Pandya Bhairarasa Wodeyar, son of Bhairava, and was consecrated on 13 February 1432.
+An inscription associated with the monument records that Vira Pandya undertook the work at the prompting of the Jain preceptor Lalitakirti of the Panasoge lineage of the Desigana.

 History

 Gommateshwara statue at Karkala was built in 1432 CE by Veera Pandya Bhairarasa Wodeyar of Santara dynasty on advice from Lalitakirti, the Bhattaraka of Karkala Jain Matha.
+Contemporary epigraphical evidence provides a precise account of the monument's patronage.
+The inscription describes Vira Pandya as the son of Bhairava of the Lunar race and records that he caused the image of Bahubali to be made.
+The inscription further states that Vira Pandya was prompted to undertake the work by the Jain teacher Lalitakirti, who belonged to the Panasoge lineage (Panasogevali) of the Desigana.
+Lalitakirti was the spiritual preceptor of Vira Pandya.
+The consecration of the image is precisely dated by the inscription.
+The calendrical details were calculated by epigraphist Franz Kielhorn as corresponding to Wednesday, 13 February 1432 CE.
 The statue was inspired from the larger Gommateshwara statue at Shravanabelagola built in 983 CE.

 'Kalkuda' was a great sculptor who built the Gommateshwara statue in Karkala.
 After he completed building beautiful temples and monumental statues, the ruler of Karkala cut off his left arm and right leg so that he could not create such beautiful sculptures for any other king.
+The story concerning Kalkuda belongs to local tradition; the inscription recording the construction and consecration of the statue names Vira Pandya and his preceptor Lalitakirti but does not identify Kalkuda as the sculptor.

 Karkala Gommatesvara Charitre, composed by Chadura Chandrama in 1686 CE, is poem describing the mahamastakabhisheka at Karkala.